Jemurai/AWS-Security-Essentials/workshop/PITCHME.md

 +++

-### GuardDuty will trigger alerts on the big risks, but you can create alerts on any behavior you wish
+### GuardDuty triggers alerts, but you can defing alerts on additional conditions

 +++